gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 This is all we need to get things working!
 Each generation we can select the top k% of lineups by fitness and replace the rest of the population with mutated versions of the top k%.

+## Further improvements

+With the basic genetic algorithm in place, we can now explore some improvements to speed up convergence to a good solution.

 ### Early stopping

-The first improvement we can make to our working genetic algorithm is to halt optimization if the highest fitness score of any lineup in the population hasn't improved over several generations.
+The first improvement is to halt optimization if the highest fitness score of any lineup in the population hasn't improved over several generations.

 ```txt
 --------------------------------------